salmanalibanani/salmanalibanani.com/content/post/my-life-ned-episode-2.md

 As a result, the picture of any given past event that your brain re-constructs in the present may be different from what really happened back then.

 The words I opened this piece with were uttered by our C language lecturer (whose identity I'll keep under wraps) during a lecture.
 This was probably during my second year at N.E.D.
+The fragment roughly translates as "I don't care if you people bark like a sog ir meow like a cat...".

 Strangely enough, the latter part of that sentence eludes my memory.
 That's probably because the second part of the sentence wasn't as shocking as the first part.
 I surmise it bore the undertones of a threat.
 Our class, for reasons I will explain in a moment, had clearly irked him.
-He threatened us that there would be a pop quiz at some point in the near future, one designed with a singular goal of being insurmountable for second year Computer Systems Engineering students.
+So basiclaly he was saying that as the response to our barking and meowing, there would be a pop quiz at some point in the near future, one designed with a singular goal of being insurmountable for second year Computer Systems Engineering students.

 So basically, we were all doomed.